Āpirana Ngata: Ministerial career

 In the 1928 election, the United Party (a rebranding of the old Liberal Party, to which Ngata belonged) won an unexpected victory.
 Ngata was returned to Cabinet, becoming Minister of Native Affairs.
 He was ranked third within Cabinet, and occasionally served as acting Deputy Prime Minister.
 Ngata remained extremely diligent in his work, and was noted for his tirelessness.
 Much of his ministerial work related to land reforms, and the encouragement of Māori land development.
 Ngata continued to believe in the need to rejuvenate Māori society, and worked strongly towards this goal.

 In 1929, Ngata's wife Arihia Ngata and his eldest son Mākarini died of dysentery.
 After Arihia's death, Ngata married Te Rīringi Tūhou in 1932.

 In 1932 Ngata and his Department of Native Affairs came under increasing criticism from other politicians.
-Many believed that Ngata was pressing ahead too fast, and the large amount of activity that Ngata ordered had caused organizational difficulties within the department.
+Many believed that Ngata was pressing ahead too fast, and the large amount of activity that Ngata ordered had caused organisational difficulties within the department.
 An inquiry into Ngata's department was held, and it was discovered that one of Ngata's subordinates had falsified accounts.
 Ngata himself was severely criticised for disregarding official regulations which he had often felt were inhibiting progress.
 It was also alleged that Ngata had shown favouritism to Ngāti Porou and Waikato, especially Te Puea and her husband Rawiri Tumokai Katipa.
 Bob Semple, a leading Labour politician, said the Royal Commission investigation showed one of the worst specimens of abuse of political power, maladministration, misappropriation of public funds as well as a betrayal of trust.
 Ngata, while denying any personal wrongdoing, accepted responsibility for the actions of his department and was dismissed from his ministerial position.

 Māori leaders, such as Te Puea, were angry at Ngata for discrediting and embarrassing Māori.